pascalwhoop/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 - k3os (AMD64) installed on a bootable USB-stick (you can get it here: https://github.com/rancher/k3os/releases/ ).
 You can create a bootable USB-stick using [balenaEtcher](https://www.balena.io/etcher/)
 - a laptop with SSH / SFTP client (e.g. [MobaXTerm](https://mobaxterm.mobatek.net/)) and [Lens](https://k8slens.dev/) (for accessing the Kubernetes cluster) installed
-- a edge device (currently only x86 systems supported)
+- an edge device (currently only x86 systems supported)
 - keyboard, monitor, cables
 - A GitHub account with a public key.
 If you do not know how to do it [check out this tutorial](https://gist.github.com/dmangiarelli/1a0ae107aaa5c478c51e#ssh-setup-with-putty).
 You can download puttygen [here](https://the.earth.li/~sgtatham/putty/latest/w64/puttygen.exe)
 - network setup and internet access according to the image below